Toowoomba coats the top the Great Dividing Range west of Brisbane like icing sugar dusted on a ridge of freshly baked buns.

 There’s no shortage of great places to eat in Toowoomba, but here’s a handful of tasty recommendations.
 Right in the heart of town, new kid on the block, The Rock, is a stylish gastropub offering a good selection of well-priced mains (including five cuts of steak).
 Wash it down with a Lord Lamington — vodka, house-made coconut syrup, chocolate liqueur, Tia Maria and cream — a nod to the city’s claim to be the birthplace of the lamington.

-Around the corner on Margaret Street, Fitzy’s tells a tale of two sections — the older Craft Bar at the front and the modern restaurant extension (Fitzy’s on Church) at the rear.
+Around the corner on Margaret Street, Fitzy’s tells a tale of two sections — the older Tapestry Bar at the front, and the modern restaurant extension (Fitzy’s on Church) at the rear.
 We went for the more characterful front.
-Either way, this is a great all-rounder, with a diverse menu of Aussie bistro-stye favs and a way-more-than-decent wine list.
+Either way, this is a great all-rounder.
+The menu is jam-packed with hearty bistro-style classics, and there’s a range of craft beers on tap and a way-more-than-decent wine list.

 For a casual bite, a craft beer or cocktail, and a generous side of 70s retro vibe, Bar Wunder is a wonder.
 We stumbled across this treat on Ruthven Street quite by accident, and it’s awesome.
 The menu is southern comfort food through and through, there’s live music, and patrons can peace out with their pooches in the beer garden.